 By 2014… the very site you’re reading here exists, and the arcade history that could be covered already exists on here as it occurred in real-time.
 Something that has also happened since 2004 is a little bit of a creative plateau – though there is still some innovation to be found, after rhythm games and trading card games it’s hard to think of another wholly new arcade video game genre that has appeared and defined an era (which is a shame, but not surprising business-wise).
 For these reasons, covering the relevant trends and movements isn’t going to be as worthwhile or detailed here as other times in arcade history.
 So, let’s take a general outlook on things as they were in 2014, and link them to how they are now.

 After the first Raw Thrills releases and beginning of Sega Amusements’ inhouse R&D, many of the arcade video games released to the West since around 2004 haven’t been sourced from Japan.
 As things progressed further there with reliance on increasingly complex card systems and online networks, this trend locked Western operators out further from receiving or wanting these games, even with concepts that could otherwise work here.
 Some attempts were made to bridge gaps though.
 In the place of its Gundam pods, Namco (now under Bandai Namco) released Mach Storm and Lost Land Adventure during 2014, also revealing Star Wars Battle Pod towards its end.
-These three titles used the same pod dome screen system but for different, more West-friendly inhousevideo titles.
+These three titles used the same pod dome screen system but for different, more West-friendly inhouse video titles.
 They would even work directly with Raw Thrills on the development of Super Alpine Racer, bringing back their skiing success from 20 years before.

 This is a philosophy we still see with Bandai Namco to this day, as they re-test Taiko No Tatsujin and also look to bring out new Japan-developed games like Goldstorm Pirates and Bike Dash Delivery to the West.
 Elsewhere, studios in other Asian countries have come to occupy much of the space that Japan has historically done.
-2014 saw Wahlap Technology out of China and its own Hong Kong-based development studio worked with Sega on Storm Racer G – their close relationship has since continued in various ways.
+2014 saw Wahlap Technology out of China and its own Hong Kong-based development studio work with Sega on Storm Racer G – their close relationship has since continued in various ways.
 In China, Wahlap distribute Maimai DX and Initial D The Arcade from Japan, whilst for the West, the fellow who helmed Wahlap’s HK studio on Storm Racer G (Pang Shu) now directs efforts at his own company 3MindWave, who since 2019 have also collaborated frequently with Sega Amusements on new games.

 As the above releases have shown, drivers and shooters have endured as the dominant genres in video out West.
 Though trading card games and rhythm games offered a new frontier of sorts in 2004, they and their associated online systems proved to be problematic for most Western operators in a number of ways.
 Sometimes big titles have cut through, though; Round1US are responsible for many rhythm games from Konami and Taito coming over officially on a limited exclusive basis, having expanded rapidly since 2014.